 "Like, growing up I have always heard or like, I was always hyperaware of the things that the people around me who were charged with my care or told me, like, be silent or be quiet or be ashamed or hide or perform a version of myself that wasn't really me.
 And so, I think that through my life I've always been hyperconscious and aware of not going into spaces and seeking too much attention.
 Um, because part of survival is, like, being able to just fit in, to be seen as normal and to, like, quote-unquote belong.
 But I think that so often in society in order to belong means that we have to, like, shrink parts of ourselves."

 I often remember and return to activist and celebrity Rowan Blanchard’s Instagram post from March 22, 2018.
 In the wake of the Trump administration, and its unsurprising illumination of pre-existing and ongoing harmful ideologies, actions, and violences, Blanchard writes a caption for a Boomerang video of her dressed in leather, with a bold red lip.
 She writes: “Very interested in cutting my hair and fixing on my appearance during the ‘revolution’ as a survival way of temporarily fulfilling, focused distraction—girls/women/nb people exercising whatever autonomy over our own bodies we have left—whatever that means” (emphasis mine).
 Blanchard places a radical emphasis here on the precarious autonomy of girls, women, and non-binary folx by combining her specific mode of address with a photo of her participating in shared beauty conventions.
 Moving away from the white feminist discourse which focuses on reclaiming a particular female body through historically “clean” and “healthy” processes, Blanchard instead marks beauty practices as necessary for survival for certain bodies in terrifying times.
-There is a really important distinction to be made here, and it’s one to pay attention to.

 It's OK not to be OK.
 It's OK to feel unsure or ambivalent about, or angry or unhappy with something about yourself.
 It's also OK to feel confident and content and fulfilled with what you see and how you represent yourself.
 The problem I want to call attention to emerges when bodies that are always already accepted, embraced, cared about/for, privileged, and so on draw attention to their ability to self-embrace, to self-accept as the model of the ability to embrace and accept and love and care for the self.